hridaya423/flavortownutils/README.md

 - Makes devlog posting directly into project page, instead of a new page.
 - Devlog every xx frequency stat
-- Better goals system, more statistics, better UI for goals
 - Themes
     - Catpuccin
     - Oceanic
     - Custom (Modify all the colors to your liking!)
 - Pin the sidebar
+- Shop
+  - See accessories of each item in the shop without having to go to order page
+  - More statistics in goals
+  - Accessories in goals
+  - Better UI for goals

 ## Feature showcase: